Health-RI/molgenis-fdp-harvester/README.md

 In `create_harvester()` the profile, in this case `MolgenisEUCAIMDCATAPProfile` is given as input to the harvester object.
 After creating the harvester, the harvest is executed in `execute_harvest()`.

-This starts with `harvest.gather_stage()`, which retrieves all the items to harvest from the supplied endpoint.
+The structure of every harvester is as follows:
+- `harvester.gather_stage()`: Collect all IDs of the classes to harvest and compare these IDs with the existing ones in the catalogue.
+This step creates `HarvestObject`s with just the ID (`guid`) and the class/concept type.
+- `harvester.fetch_stage()`: Iterate over all `HarvestObject`s and retrieve the content of the classes.
+- `harvester.generate_missing_datasetseries()`: The current EUCAIM Molgenis model requires a DatasetSeries, so for Datasets that do not have DatasetSeries, one will be created.
+- Sorting: There is a dependency between the classes, e.g., when a Dataset is submitted any referenced Agents already need to be known in the catalogue.
+To allow for this, the `HarvestObject`s are sorted based on concept type.
+- `harvester.import_stage()`: Submit the `HarvestObject`s to the Molgenis catalogue through the APIs.

+The most straightforward of the two harvesters is the `DCATRDFHarvester`.
+This harvester is an adaptation of the [CKAN DCAT harvester](https://github.com/ckan/ckanext-dcat).
+In  `harvest.gather_stage()`, the entire RDF is retrieved from the endpoint and converted to a graph.
 The harvested RDF gets converted to a Graph, from which the objects are subsequently extracted.
 In this process `RDFParser` is used for the conversion and the extraction.

-To make sure to adhere to all dependencies between the harvested objects, the list of HarvestObjects are sorted.
-After sorting, the method `harvester.fetch_stage()` is called per HarvestObject.
+In the `harvester.fetch_stage()` method the concepts are retrieved from the graph and parsed by the profile `MolgenisEUCAIMDCATAPProfile`, using the respective methods per concept.
-In this stage the contents of the HarvestObject, e.g., a Dataset, which were harvested from the endpoint, are renamed to key-value combinations that are compatible with the receiving Molgenis catalogue.
-The methods for this renaming can be found in the profile, in our case `MolgenisEUCAIMDCATAPProfile`.
+In this stage the contents of the `HarvestObject`, e.g., a Dataset, which were harvested from the endpoint, are renamed to key-value combinations that are compatible with the receiving Molgenis catalogue.

-Following this conversion, the `harvester.import_stage()` is called per HarvestObject.
+Following this conversion, the `harvester.import_stage()` is called per `HarvestObject`.
 The `import_stage()` method takes the information and performs the Molgenis API calls to submit the objects to the EUCAIM catalogue.

+The `FDPHarvester` follows the same stages.
+It is based on the [GDI FAIR Data Point harvester for CKAN](https://github.com/GenomicDataInfrastructure/gdi-userportal-ckanext-fairdatapoint).
+The major difference between an FDP endpoint and an RDF endpoint, is that in an FDP endpoint not all metadata is presented at once.
+You start at a central point, and through LDP (Linked Data Platform) structures all classes, e.g., Datasets, are linked.
+To harvest the endpoint, first all linked classes are collected.
+For the traversal of the endpoint, the `FairDataPointRecordProvider` class is used.
+This will handle the exploration of the linked LDP structures and return the record, e.g., Dataset, IDs, through the `FairDataPointRecordProvider.get_record_ids()` method.
+In `FDPHarvester.gather_stage()` these record IDs are converted into `HarvestObject`s.

+In `FDPHarvester.fetch_stage()` the RDF data related to the ID in the `HarvestObject` is retrieved and converted to a graph.
+Similar to the `DCATRDFHarvester` the `fetch_stage()` method then extracts the classes from this graph.
+This content is then added to the `HarvestObject`.
+After sorting the `HarvestObject`s are then submitted to the Molgenis catalogue using the `import_stage()` method which is inherited from the `DCATRDFHarvester` class.